-In the middle of the Civil War, 1,007 African-American soldiers of the 54th Massachusetts Regiment disembarked at Boston South Station with 37 white officers and paraded in full dress uniform across Boston Common as a tumultuous throng cheered them on.
+In the middle of the Civil War, 1,007 African-American soldiers of the 54th Massachusetts Regiment disembarked at Boston South Station with 37 white officers.
+They then paraded in full dress uniform across Boston Common as a tumultuous throng cheered them on.

-A third were laborers, a quarter farmers.
+A third had worked as laborers, a quarter farmers.
 There were teamsters, waiters, barbers, seamen, cabinetmakers, a dentist and a druggist.
-Fathers had enlisted with their sons, brothers enlisted together.
-Frederick Douglass' two sons were part of the 54th.
+Fathers had enlisted with their sons, and brothers enlisted together.
+Frederick Douglass' two sons joined the 54th.

 As governor he immediately began preparing for war, accepting recruits from other states to serve in Massachusetts regiments.
 In 1862 he began working with Frederick Douglass to win permission to recruit African-American uniformed soldiers for the Union Army.